Soft-TransFormers for Continual Learning: Experiments

 \subsection{Experimental Settings}

-\textbf{Datasets.} \textit{(1) CL based on ViT models}: we evaluate our method mainly on 1) 10/20-Split-CIFAR100~\citep{krizhevsky2009learning}, constructed by splitting the 100 classes into 10 tasks/20 tasks.
-2) 10-Split-TinyImageNet~\citep{abai2019densenet}, constructed by splitting the 200 classes into 10 tasks.
-3) 10-Split-ImageNet-R~\citep{hendrycks2021many}, constructed by splitting the 200 classes into 10 tasks.
-To show our effectiveness, we additionally compare our method with the baselines on 5-Split-CUB200 and 10-Split-TinyImageNet. \textit{(2) CL based on language models}: we test our method on the widely adopted continual learning benchmarks for language models following~\citet{de2019episodic}, which use five text classification datasets~\citep{chen2020mixtext,zhang2015character} including AG News (news classification), Yelp (sentiment analysis), DBPedia (Wikipedia article classification), Amazon (sentiment analysis) and Yahoo Answers (Q\&A classification).
+\paragraph{Datasets.} We evaluate our method mainly on 10/20-Split-CIFAR100~\citep{krizhevsky2009learning}, constructed by splitting the 100 classes into 10 or 20 tasks, and 10-Split-ImageNet-R~\citep{hendrycks2021many}, constructed by splitting the 200 classes into 10 tasks.
+To show our effectiveness, we additionally compare our method with the baselines on 5-Split-CUB200 and 5-Datasets.